Hi, welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 All this debt, all this spending, all of this shrinkage of the private sector where the American dream, the opportunity for it exists.

-Unemployment, the regime itself says it's not going to change from 10% for the next couple years, if then.
+So you've got a shrinking private sector, fewer and fewer opportunities, unemployment, the regime itself says it's not going to change from 10% for the next couple of years, if then.

 Everybody now starting to get the truth out about that.

-Illegal immigrants are the way is being paved by the regime to get them all in the country and get them get them nationalized, amnesty, which is going to put even more competition.
+Illegal immigrants are, the way is being paved by the regime to get them all in the country and get them nationalized, amnesty, which is going to put even more competition.

 In fact, there's a story in the immigration stack today.